 Meeting The Beatles in India – one GTA man’s story of a lifetime

 With new and vivid first-hand details and over 40 personal photos never-before-seen in any other movie about The Beatles, Emmy Award-winning Canadian filmmaker Paul Saltzman shares an extraordinary life experience in a new feature documentary, Meeting the Beatles in India.
-Presented by Gathr Films, narrated by Morgan Freeman and executive produced by iconic filmmaker David Lynch, the film is now in select theatres, and will be available on PPV in October.
+Presented by Gathr Films, narrated by Morgan Freeman and executive produced by iconic filmmaker David Lynch, the film is now in select theatres, and available on PPV to stream at home.

 In 1968, with the eyes of the world upon them, The Beatles traveled to Rishikesh, India, to study transcendental meditation with Maharishi Mahesh Yogi, in a remote ashram on the banks of the sacred river Ganges.

 Those few short weeks became one of the most prolific and creative periods of their lives, as they wrote 48 songs in approximately 48 days (some experts say 30 songs) producing such iconic sixties anthems as Ob-La-Di, Ob-La-Da; Dear Prudence; Bungalow Bill; Across the Universe and Julia, many of which later featured on The White Album formally titled The Beatles.